erwinx1994/DigitalWallet/readme.md

 ## Unit tests

 The unit tests were not written to achieve 100% code coverage.
-They were written to test that the core functionality of each backend module works.
+They were written to test that the core functionality of each backend module works, especially when there is fiddly logic involved.
+Unit tests are only written where it makes sense to.

 The unit tests rely on having an actual instance of both Redis and PostgreSQL to work.
 You need to ensure that they are set up correctly as described below.
 Some developers might prefer using mock libraries for unit testing code that connects to an external resource (databases, etc.).
 However, I prefer to set up the actual resources for testing.
 Setting up actual resoures for unit testing gives you more authentic feedback on what would happen in production.